-- Total Assets are comprised of cash, accounts receivable, capital assets and deposits. - Comparison of June 30, 2015 to June 30, 2014.
+• Total Assets are comprised of cash, accounts receivable, capital assets and deposits.

+Comparison of June 30, 2016 to June 30, 2015.
+At June 30, 2016, Tri-City reflected an increase in total assets of approximately \$53 thousand.
+Total cash and investments at June 30, 2016 was approximately \$20.8 million reflecting a decrease of approximately \$2.7 million from the balance at June 30, 2015 of \$23.5 million.
+The most significant amounts attributing to the overall decrease in cash included payments made totaling approximately \$2.5M to Tri-City's two remaining bankruptcy claims (as further explained at Note #7).
+During this fiscal year Tri-City was in receipt of MHSA and Realignment funding which exceeded cash used in operating and capital activities, and experienced an increase in accounts receivable of approximately \$597 thousand.
+Additionally, Tri-City was in receipt of \$636 thousand for prior year SB90 claims and in receipt of \$257 thousand relating to an EPSDT pre-petition appeals settlement for fiscal 2002-03.
+Net capital assets increased by approximately \$2.3 million representing purchases of approximately \$2.8 million less depreciation of approximately \$490 thousand.
+The most significant purchases that occurred during fiscal 2016 included the purchase of an office building in Pomona and the purchase of a home in Claremont as part of Tri-City's CSS Housing Plan (further explained in Note #6).

+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2016 AND 2015

+Comparison of June 30, 2015 to June 30, 2014.
 At June 30, 2015, Tri-City reflected an increase in total assets of approximately \$4.5 million.
 Total cash and investments at June 30, 2015 was approximately \$23.5 million reflecting an increase of approximately \$4.8 million from the balance at June 30, 2014 of \$18.7 million.
 Amounts attributing to this increase include the receipt of MHSA and Realignment funding that exceeded cash used in operating and capital activities, and a decrease in accounts receivable of approximately \$144 thousand.
 Additionally, Tri-City was in receipt of \$388 thousand for prior year SB90 claims and in receipt of \$707 thousand relating to the fiscal 2008-09 cost report settlement.
 Net capital assets decreased by approximately \$225 thousand representing purchases of approximately \$386 thousand less depreciation of approximately \$611.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEAR ENDED JUNE 30, 2015

-Comparison of June 30, 2014 to June 30, 2013.
-At June 30, 2014, Tri-City reflected a decrease in total assets of approximately \$900 thousand.
-Total cash and investments at June 30, 2014 was approximately \$18.7 million reflecting a decrease of approximately \$1.2 million from the balance at June 30, 2013 of \$19.9 million.
-Offsetting this decrease to total assets was an increase in accounts receivable of approximately \$300 thousand.
-The decrease in cash was mainly due to the payment of approximately \$2.0 million on its Unsecured Bankruptcy Claims, offset by MHSA and Realignment funding that exceeded cash used in operating and capital activities.
-Net capital assets decreased by approximately \$190 thousand representing purchases of approximately \$420 thousand less depreciation of approximately \$610 thousand.